-After the reconstruction from the fourteenth and fifteenth centuries, the temple consisted of a three-nave, five-bay basilic nave, which two western bays were still a bit shorter and of a six-bay chancel, five-side ended.
+After the reconstruction from the fourteenth and fifteenth centuries, the church consisted of a three-aisle, five-bay basilic nave, which two western bays were still a bit shorter and of a six-bay chancel, five-side ended.
 Its dimensions after enlargement were 8.5 x 33.2 meters.
 In the southern corner of the chancel and the nave, a square tower was erected, going into the octagon above the roof ridge and topped with a high spire helmet.
 Outside, the church was covered with stepped buttresses, which were crowned with pinnacles in the closing of the chancel.
 The presbytery and the nave were covered with gable roofs, while the aisels were covered with mono-pitched roofs.
 The windows in the presbytery and in the aisles received larger jambs, originally ogival, three-light with tracery.
 Inside, the church was covered with rib vaults supported on octagonal pillars.

 Kozaczewska H., Średniowieczne kościoły halowe na Śląsku, “Kwartalnik Architektury i Urbanistyki”, 1-4, Warszawa 2013.

 Kozaczewska-Golasz H., Halowe kościoły z XIII wieku na Śląsku, Wrocław 2015.